Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Proof of Theorem

 We begin with a known lemma for constrained polarization. \begin{lemma}[\cite{bhrs2016preprint} or \cite{book}] Let $1\le d\le p$, $s\ge d$, and $A, B\subset\R^p$ be nonempty sets.
 Then

 \end{lemma} We remark that the analogous subadditivity result holds with $\underline h_{s,d}$ replaced by $\underline h_{s,d}^*$ in \eqref{ubounda}, but we will not need that result in this paper.
-However, the two related results given in the next lemma do play an essential role in the proofs of Theorems~\ref{thm:compact_body} and~\ref{thm:rectifiable}.
+However, the two related results given in the next lemma do play an essential role in the proofs of part (ii) of Theorem~\ref{thm:compact_body} and of Theorem~\ref{thm:rectifiable}.
 This lemma is proved using similar arguments as in \cite[Sec.
 6, 7]{bhrs2016preprint} and \cite[Sec.
-13.7]{book} for the one-plate polarization problem $\mathcal P_s$.
+14.7]{book} for the one-plate polarization problem $\mathcal P_s$.
 We provide a sketch of the proof for the convenience of the reader. \begin{lemma} Let $1\le d\le p$, $s\ge d$, and $A, B\subset\R^p$ be nonempty sets. \begin{enumerate} \item[\rm (i)] If the limits $h_{s,d}^*(A\cup B)$ and $h_{s,d}^*(B)$ exist, then

 \item[\rm (ii)] If $\op{dist}(A,B)>0$, then